 Irene enjoys painting!
-The process from choosing a subject, selecting the right technique, and creating my work transports me to the peaceful place full of love and happiness.
+The process from choosing a subject, selecting the right technique, and creating her work transports her to the peaceful place full of love and happiness.
 She calls her artwork a Joyful Art.
-People positively respond to her paintings; they feel her love for humanity shining through.

 Born in Kiev, Ukraine, Irene attended Kiev Art School, alongside getting an engineering degree from Kiev Industrial College and Bryansk University of Technology.
 After moving to the US in 1991, Irene took care of her family and raised three wonderful boys.
 She was painting continuously through the years, exhibiting at Agora Gallery in Manhattan, Monmouth Museum, CVA Gallery, Art Alliance in a Red Bank, personal art shows in Brooklyn, and local exhibitions at Monmouth county government buildings.